microsoft/rnx-kit/packages/metro-serializer-esbuild/README.md

 ## Known Limitations

+- Dev server does not play well with esbuild.
+It is therefore only used when building production bundles.
 - esbuild does not properly tree-shake `export *`.
 This is a known limitation (see https://github.com/evanw/esbuild/issues/1420).
 It is also not recommended to use `export *` in your code as they may lead to duplicate exports.
 For more